polkadot-developers/tutorials/tuts/build-a-dapp/v2.0.0-alpha.7/front-end.md

 title: Building a Custom Front End
 ---

-If you have made it this far, that means you _should_ have a brand new blockchain with custom functionality up and running.
+If you have made it this far, it means you _should_ have a brand new blockchain with custom functionality up and running.

 We will give you a custom react component that you can add to your `substrate-front-end-template`